kptdev/kpt/docs/cfg/create-setter.md

     # create a setter called replicas with a description and set-by
     kpt cfg create-setter DIR/ replicas 3 --set-by "package-default" \
         --description "good starter value"

+    # scope create a setter with a type.  the setter will make sure the set fields
+    # always parse as strings with a yaml 1.1 parser (e.g. values such as 1,on,true wil
+    # be quoted so they are parsed as strings)
+    # only the final part of the the field path is specified
+    kpt cfg create-setter DIR/ app nginx --field "annotations.app" --type string

 ###